 SOC 3560.
 Deviance and Social Control.
 3 Hours.

 Introduces the various perspectives and theories dealing with deviance and social control, including an examination of the ways in which people perceive and deal with what are seen as cultural norms.
 Prerequisite: SOC 1010.
-SP (beginning 2014).
+SP.

 SOC 4910.
 Senior Capstone.
 3 Hours.

-This course fulfills the Sociology capstone requirement to earn a BA/BS degree.
+Fulfills the Sociology capstone requirement to earn a BA/BS degree.
 In this course, students will undertake a well-defined research project involving primary and/or secondary data analysis.
 The final product for the capstone will be a paper of "publishable quality" combined with an end-of-semester presentation.
-Prerequisites: SOC 1010, SOC 3111, SOC 3112, SOC 3140 (all Grade C or higher), and Senior standing.
+Prerequisites: SOC 1010 and SOC 3111 and SOC 3112 and SOC 3140 and SOC 4890 (all Grade C or higher), and Senior standing.
 SP.

 Robert Carlson, Ph.D.